wp-plugins/ewww-image-optimizer/readme.txt

 = WP Image Editor =

 All images created by the built-in WP_Image_Editor class will be automatically optimized.
 Current implementations are GD, Imagick, and Gmagick.
 Images optimized via this class include Meta Slider, BuddyPress Activity Plus (thumbs), WP Retina 2x, Imsanity, Simple Image Sizes, Hammy, Animated GIF Resize and probably countless others.
-If you have a plugin that uses WP_Image_Editor (or are not sure) and would like EWWW IO to be able to optimize previous uploads, post a thread in the support forums.
+If you are not sure if a plugin uses WP_Image_Editor, post your question in the support forums.

 = Optimize Everything Else =

 Site admins can specify any folder within their wordpress folder to be optimized.
 The 'Scan and Optimize' option under Media->Bulk Optimize will optimize theme images, BuddyPress avatars, BuddyPress Activity Plus images, Meta Slider slides, WP Symposium images, GD bbPress attachments, Grand Media Galleries, and any user-specified folders.
 Additionally, this tool can run on an hourly basis via wp_cron to keep newly uploaded images optimized.
-Scheduled optimization should not be used for any plugin that uses the built-in Wordpress image functions and it does NOT include Media Library images, because they are already optimized on upload.
+Scheduled optimization should not be used for any plugin that uses the built-in Wordpress image functions unless you have disabled automatica optimization.

 = WP-CLI =